Success Stories

 “You’re never alone as a business founder – it helps to find an environment with likeminded entrepreneurs who are in a similar situation to you.
 It’s equally important to draw on the experience of others.”

-As a female company founder you have to believe in what you’re It would be wonderful if there were more women in my industry, greater diversity in general and more varied career paths.
+A spin-off by ETHZAs a female company founder you have to believe in what you’re It would be wonderful if there were more women in my industry, greater diversity in general and more varied career paths.
 That would create new role models and alleviate the fears of female career starters

 Read the full interview on: